AyushmanTomar/SpamHam/README.md

 - **High Accuracy**: Our model has been trained and tested on a diverse dataset, ensuring high prediction accuracy.
 - **Fast Prediction**: Don't wait around.
 Get instant predictions with our optimized ML model.
-- **Easy Integration**: Easily integrate SpamHam into your email client or messaging app.

 ## Getting Started 🚀